 - Dachau was established in 1933, Auschwitz was established in 1940.

-- Dachau prisoners mainly died of starvation and disease, Auschwitz prisoners were mainly killed by extermination.
+- Dachau prisoners mainly died of starvation and disease, while Auschwitz prisoners were killed primarily by extermination.

-- Dachau was the longest-lasting camp, Auschwitz was the deadliest.
+- Dachau was the longest-operating camp, but Auschwitz was the deadliest.

 Lest we forget.